awslabs/mlspace/frontend/docs/admin-guide/manual-s3-permissions.md

 Use the instructions below to configure IAM permissions so that the desired uses and projects have access to the bucket.

 ### Configure The Permissions Boundary
-MLSpace is designed to scope down IAM permissions to the minimum required by using a permissions boundary.
+{{ $params.APPLICATION_NAME }} is designed to scope down IAM permissions to the minimum required by using a permissions boundary.
 In order for the IAM permissions to access the bucket to not be scoped down, the permissions boundary will need to be modified.

 #### Updating The Permissions Boundary Policy
 Follow these steps to update the permissions boundary to allow access to the bucket:
-- Open the AWS console for the MLSpace Account with a role that can modify IAM permissions
+- Open the AWS console for the {{ $params.APPLICATION_NAME }} Account with a role that can modify IAM permissions
 - Search for and go to the IAM service
 - In the side-navigation click "Policies"
 - Search for the name of permissions boundary policy
-  - This policy is configured during the [MLSpace install](./install.md#default-app-policy-and-role) and the recommended name is `mlspace-project-user-permission-boundary`
+  - This policy is configured during the [{{ $params.APPLICATION_NAME }} install](./install.md#default-app-policy-and-role) and the recommended name is `mlspace-project-user-permission-boundary`
 - Click on the name link for the policy
 - On the Policy page click on "Edit" in the "Permissions defined in this policy" section
 - Follow the instructions from the [Updating The IAM Policy Permissions section](#updating-the-iam-policy-permissions) for the policy and then resume these instructions
 - At the bottom of the edit page click "Next"
 - On the confirmation page click the "Save changes" button

-### Examples For Allowing Permissions On MLSpace Configured With Dynamic Roles
+### Examples For Allowing Permissions Configured With Dynamic Roles
 #### Make Bucket Available To All New Users
 In order to make the bucket available to all users, code that is used for dynamic policies for all users will need to be modified.
 This can be found in the backend code in